brightway-lca/brightway-book/README.md

 ### Publishing the Documentation

 1. Merge your changes into the `main` branch.
-As soon aschanges have been merged, [the GitHub Action `build-and-deploy-book`](.github/workflows/build-and-deploy-book.yml) will build the documentation and deploy it to GitHub pages.
+As soon aschanges have been merged, Readthedocs.org will build the documentation and deploy it.

 ## 📚 References